simlay/simlay.github.io/content/posts/2020-08-14-rust-bindgen-objc-support.md

 ## Getting the sysroot

-Following this, you'll notice that I've hardcoded the `sdk_path`:
+Following this, you'll notice that I've hard coded the `sdk_path`:
 ```rust
 let sdk_path = "/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS13.6.sdk";
 ```
-I'm taking a shortcut here for the purposes of this post but this is effectively the command `xcrun --sdk iphoneos --show-sdk-path`.
-Doing this right, you should look at the `TARGET` tripple and see if it's prefixed with `x86_64`, and then use `iphonesimulator` rather than `iphoneos` and use rust's [`std::process::Command`](https://doc.rust-lang.org/std/process/struct.Command.html) in your build script as this path changes with the Xcode/iPhone SDK version.
+I'm taking a shortcut here for the purposes of brevity but this is effectively the command `xcrun --sdk iphoneos --show-sdk-path`.
+Doing this right, you should look at the `TARGET` triple, if it's prefixed with `x86_64`, use `iphonesimulator` rather than `iphoneos`.
+This should be done with [`std::process::Command`](https://doc.rust-lang.org/std/process/struct.Command.html) in your build script because this path changes with the Xcode/iPhone SDK version.
 [This is I did it for
 uikit-sys](https://github.com/simlay/uikit-sys/blob/1ee18440547de342aa2530d04d0dda82313fcc55/build.rs#L3-L25).